lakiw/Password_Cracking_Ansible/README.md

 - zxcvbn

 #### Desktop Environment
-**Warnign:** This is more of something I've been playing around with vs. a real work environment.
+**Warning:** This is more of something I've been playing around with vs. a real work environment.
 You will probably be better off installing a GUI with Ubuntu vs. using the environment in this deployment.
 - Xorg Display Server
 - I3 Windows Server
-- LightDM Destop Manager
+- LightDM Desktop Manager